leandroroser/chunkR/README.md

 <br/><br/><br/><br/><br/><br/>
-This package allows to read large data tables in chunks, using a fast C++ backend.
+This package allows to read large text tables in chunks, using a fast C++ backend.
 Text files can be imported as data frames (with automatic column type detection option) or matrices.
 The program is designed to be simple and user-friendly.

 chunkR is based on three basic functions: <span style="color:green; weight:bold">chunker</span>, to create a connection to a text file; <span style="color:green; weight:bold">next_chunk()</span> to read the next chunk, and <span style="color:green; weight:bold">get_table()</span> to retrieve the corresponding data chunk.